 “X-Force recommends organizations properly invest in protection, detection, and response efforts to effectively combat the increasing speed of the attack lifecycle.”

 “From these engagements, Sodinikibi/REvil prevailed to be the most common ransomware variant involved,” said Dwyer.
 “X-Force analysis of the 2020 incidents revealed, evidence of initial access was obtained through various initial access malware including IcedID, Gootkit, Valak, TrickBot, QBot, and Dridex indicating more RaaS affiliates opting to purchase initial access rather than obtaining independently.”

-In 2021, the average ransomware attack duration then dropped to 3.85 days, with researchers observing "significant reductions in both how quickly access was transferred from the broker to the ransomware operator, and how rapidly the ransomware operator was able to obtain privileged access to Active Directory."
+In 2021, the average ransomware attack duration then dropped to 3.85 days, with researchers observing "significant reductions in both how quickly access was transferred from the broker to the ransomware operator, and how rapidly the ransomware operator was able to obtain privileged access to Microsoft Entra ID."
 This was driven in part by the explosion of Conti’s affiliate model program and its relationship with access brokers, and also by large malspam campaigns, including ones involving BazarLoader and IcedID.

 The increased speed of ransomware attacks puts further pressure on enterprise security defense teams, reducing their time to react once an attack hits.
 At the same time, researchers found that while enterprises’ detection capabilities increased between 2019 and 2021, it appears to have had little impact in slowing down this ransomware attack lifecycle.